DashInvests/manual/1 - Manual.md

 What gets us going is helping companies realize their potential.
 We are happiest when we are “in it” with you, introducing you to customers, helping close candidates, whiteboarding a set of features, pushing back on your plan to announce your fancy new product release, or getting that late night call that you think things aren’t working out with the person you just spent six months to recruit.
 We feed off your enthusiasm, and hope to help you build even more of it.

-We intend to earn the trust of Bloomberg Beta founders.
+We intend to earn the trust all the founders we wprk with.
 We commit to being available to you whenever you want to talk.
 We try to notice when it’s "a moment," and especially important to lead with empathy.
-We recognize that issues around the personal finances of founders are particularly important and often go undiscussed -- [something we would like to change, so we can better serve founders](https://medium.com/@roybahat/for-founders-and-investors-its-time-for-real-talk-about-money-b669ae467f92).
-We commit to treating founders' personal financial information, when they share it with us, with confidentiality and respect.
+We recognize that issues around the personal finances of founders are particularly important and often go undiscussed -- We commit to treating founders' personal financial information, when they share it with us, with confidentiality and respect.
 We intend to use our knowledge to help you and your companies.

 We also know startups are not all roses and sunshine, even for the best of companies.
 We aspire to be most helpful to you when times are tough.

 Investing, to us, is really nothing more than the mechanism we use to find a way to work with you.
 We are more comfortable talking about new product launches than about how to optimize our allocation of capital across our portfolio.

-### Events we host

-We invite founders to many events.
-We believe one way we can help companies is just by getting them out of the building.
-We get our founders together every so often with an extended group of our friends, and with each other.
-Once founders start to see familiar faces, they understand that we're building a community of mutual support.
-These events are completely optional, and sometimes have no direct usefulness at all (like our monthly game of [Werewolf](https://en.wikipedia.org/wiki/Mafia_(party_game)) in San Francisco).

-To bring worlds together, often we'll bring in an author, or a senior government official or business leader, or even an artist, to expose founders to ideas and people from outside the technology startup world.
-We invite portfolio company founders to every event, and some are only for them.
-When possible, we try to include the broader community in events we convene.

 ### Each other

-Now that we have a critical mass of companies in our portfolio, the companies can be helpful to each other should they want to be -- vendor referrals, emotional support, product tips, etc.
+The Dash Investment Foundation is just one Dash Funded Organisation that is part of a fast growing group of organisations under the Dash DAO umbrella, all of these organisations and companies can be helpful to each other should they want to be -- vendor referrals, emotional support, product tips, etc.

-We were one of the first (if not the first) fund to set up a portfolio community channel on Slack, even before Slack supported this functionality natively.
-Our founders congratulate each other, promote one another's successes, support each other through tough spots, offer tactical recommendations ("who should I use as an accountant?") in ways much more immediate, varied, and specific than our fund could do for any of them directly.
+It is our plan to set up a community channel on Slack, so that our Founders can reach out and tap into the greater Dash DAO family, as well as other Founders who have received investment from the Dash Investment Foundation.
+Our founders can congratulate each other, promote one another's successes, support each other through tough spots, offer tactical recommendations ("who should I use as an accountant?") in ways much more immediate, varied, and specific than our fund could do for any of them directly.

-We noticed the conversations in that channel were surprisingly specific -- less about the big picture and more about what kind of paintbrush to use.
-We were inspired by the Picasso quote that only art critics talk about the Big Ideas, real artists help each other find [cheap turpentine](https://www.highly.co/hl/56e6f2323533356aeb5a0000).
-So we created an event series, "Turpentine Talks," where one of our founders who has expertise in a certain area (e.g., growth, building open source communities, hacking personal use of time) leads a roundtable discussion with other founders learning and offering their own experiences.

-We admire and want to continue to support these kinds of communities, that openly share a craft to hone the trade of companybuilding, with a particular set of companies that share a similar way of working and similar values.
-This kind of community is itself part of the future (and the past) of work done well.
+We have seen over the years how communities have build the Dash Network and want to continue to support these kinds of communities, that openly share a craft to hone the trade of company and organisation building, with a particular set of companies that share a similar way of working and similar values.
+This kind of community will itself be part of the future (and the past) of work done well.

 ### Learning

 We recognize that founders don’t have the time to plan for their own professional growth and learning, so we offer them some of that.
 We might do a training on how to create useful communication with technical teams, or invite founders to a panel on a subject we think they might care about.
-Founders can [request](https://goo.gl/forms/qS1dehJQW5vFxYYs1) Turpentine Talks on topics of particular interest to them, of course.
+Founders can request information on Talks on topics of particular interest to them, of course.

-### How our fund works with Bloomberg L.P.

-We look for opportunities to connect startups (including our portfolio companies and others) with Bloomberg L.P. -- we invest significant time in understanding what Bloomberg may be interested in seeing.
-In practice, we refer more companies to Bloomberg that are not our portfolio companies, than are portfolio companies.
-And at the moment only one-fourth of our portfolio companies have business contact with Bloomberg.
-Bloomberg Beta would never be a party to a business relationship between a startup and Bloomberg L.P.; those relationships are all at arms’ length.

-There are areas where access to Bloomberg may be enormously helpful to a startup.
-For example, some areas where Bloomberg has some of the best expertise in the world: the creation of a data-driven subscription business, selected technical specialties, high-touch customer service.

-That said, we are set up as a separate legal entity to protect the confidentiality of startups with whom we work.

-While Bloomberg will only work with your startup if it makes sense for Bloomberg (no, you can’t have a discount on a Bloomberg terminal), we understand how to facilitate the right conversation quickly.

-We have an Advisory Committee at Bloomberg L.P. that hears from us about common themes we see, gives us input and feedback, and approves unusually big checks -- just like the LP Advisory Committee for any venture fund.

 ### After the exit...

 We are disciplined about learning from every company.
 We will write up a retrospective report where we evaluate our value added to the team -- vs. what we wish we could have added.
 We assess whether we were right on the risks the company faced, and what lessons we learned.
 Most important, we ask whether the founder would have asked for our money again.

-Capital that we earn will go back to Bloomberg L.P., and therefore to [Bloomberg Philanthropies](https://www.bloomberg.org/) where they focus on five key areas for creating lasting change: the arts, education, the environment, government innovation, and public health.
+Capital that we earn will be used to reinvest further in the growth of the Dash DAO & Network, by making similarly successful investments.
+If that capital cannot be deployed for a meaningful return in value then the Dash Investment Foundation is mandated to use excess capital to buy Dash currency from the open markets and destroy them, in much the same way as a share buyback would take place in a traditional company.

 ### Company feedback on us

-Once a year we ask all our founders to do a short anonymous survey to give us feedback on what we can do better.
-We calculate a Net Promoter Score as part of this.
-We use that NPS as the most important metric to drive our fund's choices.
+Once a year we will ask all our founders to do a short anonymous survey to give us feedback on what we can do better.

-We would share our Net Promoter Score here, but we don’t want our founders to feel we are using their feedback to market ourselves.
-(Though we’d be happy to tell you in person.)

 Always be learning from your customers -- ours are founders.

 ## Finding us